PostgreSQL Joins

 ON table1.column = table2.column;

-Let’s check the query for the tables which we have created novel and cost.
+Let’s check the query for the tables that we have created, novel and cost.

 SELECT *